vrsys/thesis-template/README.md

 ## Building
-Run `latexmk -pdf` in the root folder or use your favourite text editor extension that uses it.
+Run `latexmk -pdf` in the root folder.